erikleitch/basho-perf-scripts/README.md

 python basho-perf-scripts/python_scripts/makeringplot.py file=ring.txt
 ```

+The first iterates over all leveldb instances on each riak node,
+building a file that represents the data distribution for that node,
+then concatenates the results to a single file (ring.txt), which is
-which will produce an image like:
+then displayed by the python script, producing an image like:

 <center>
 ![alt tag](https://github.com/erikleitch/basho-perf-scripts/blob/master/images/static_ring.png)